plloydsmith/rmdcev/cran-comments.md

 ## R CMD check results

 * This is a new version of a package.
-I fixed the http to https issue with
+I fixed the http://mc-stan.org to https://mc-stan.org.

 0 errors | 0 warnings | 2 note